 My marketing class assignment this week is to evaluate a digital marketing campaign by a major brand, and then evaluate their current efforts.
-Because I published two posts on user generated content this week, I went with Whirlpool’s “Ever Day, Care” campaign.
+Because I published two posts on user generated content this week, I went with Whirlpool’s “Every Day, Care” campaign.
 This gives me an opportunity to further explore the points I made in this week’s podcast episodes with a real life example with real results.
 So, let me begin analyzing this user generated content case study.

 Whirlpool’s Goal: Change the Way We Viewed Chores